 One of the most interesting areas of the garden (and the largest!) is the one that houses the collection of botanical roses, ancient and modern, appreciated by visitors for their extraordinary beauty.
 The cultivated specimens come from all over the world: from the Far East to South Africa, from old Europe to New Zealand, passing through America.

-Useful information about the Municipal Rose Garden of Rome
+Useful information on the Municipal Rose Garden of Rome

 - Address: Via di Valle Murcia, 6/ Clivo dei Publicii, 3